papayapos/pos-api/inventory.md

 * Sending empty `data` field will make API return all inventories with all items.
 * Sending array of query objects.
     * Allows you to specify which inventories you want to get by their `id`.
-    * Allows you to specify which items you want to get by their `id`.
-    * In case you do not specify items, all items will be get for that inventory.

 > In case you send non-existent item or inventory ids, they will be ignored and only existing ones will be fetched.